 Patients with a family history of sickle cell disease or trait should be screened with peripheral smear, hemoglobin (Hb) solubility testing, and hemoglobin electrophoresis.

-Patients with symptoms or signs suggesting the disorder or its complications (eg, poor growth, acute and unexplained bone pain, aseptic necrosis of the femoral head, unexplained hematuria), and black patients with normocytic anemia (particularly if hemolysis is present) require laboratory tests for hemolytic anemia Autoimmune Hemolytic Anemia Autoimmune hemolytic anemia is caused by autoantibodies that react with red blood cells at temperatures ≥ 37° C (warm antibody hemolytic anemia) or 37° C (cold agglutinin disease).
-Hemolysis... read more , hemoglobin electrophoresis, and examination of red blood cells for sickling.
+Patients with symptoms or signs suggesting the disorder or its complications (eg, poor growth, acute and unexplained bone pain, particularly in the fingers, aseptic necrosis of the femoral head, unexplained hematuria), and patients with African ancestry with normocytic anemia (particularly if hemolysis is present) require laboratory tests for hemolytic anemia Autoimmune Hemolytic Anemia Autoimmune hemolytic anemia is caused by autoantibodies that react with red blood cells at temperatures ≥ 37° C (warm antibody hemolytic anemia) or < 37° C (cold agglutinin disease).
+Hemolysis... read more , hemoglobin electrophoresis, and examination of RBCs for sickling.
 If sickle cell disease is present, the red blood cell count is usually between 2 and 3 million/microL (2 and 3 x 1012/L) with hemoglobin reduced proportionately; cells are normocytic (microcytosis suggests a concomitant alpha or beta thalassemia).
 Nucleated RBCs frequently appear in the peripheral blood, and reticulocytosis ≥ 10% is common.
 Dry-stained smears may show sickled RBCs (crescent-shaped, often with elongated or pointed ends).

 The homozygous state is differentiated from other sickle hemoglobinopathies by electrophoresis showing only Hb S with a variable amount of Hb F. The heterozygote is differentiated by the presence of more Hb A than Hb S on electrophoresis.
 Hb S must be distinguished from other hemoglobin types with a similar electrophoretic pattern by showing the pathognomonic RBC morphology.